dosterz97/zephyr/README.md

 3. App functions
 * stream_surveillance(): opens a connection between the camera and app to allow the user to see outside the front door.

+#### Light Control Controller
+1. Edit Functions
+* editLight(): The system will apply the recieved for info from the user to the selected light.
+* changeColor(): Edits the RGB vaule of the light.
+* changeBrightness(): Edits the brightness of the light.
+* changeState(): Turns the light on/off.
+* editPrivilege(): Lets an Admin change the access to the light.

+2. Check Functions
+* checkLight(): Gets the current status of the light to update to the server.
+* checkColor(): Grabs the RGB vaule of the light.
+* checkBrightness(): Grabs the brightness of the light.
+* checkState(): Checks if the light is on/off.
+* checkPrivilege(): Will check who has access to changing the light.

+3. Update Functions
+* updateLight(): Will update the status of the light everytime it is changed (Both with app and manually).
+* listenLight(): Will check if the light is turned off manually.
+* serverConnect(): Will connect the update function to the server to send the values.

+4. Error Functions
+* failError(): Loads the error message if the edit fails.
+* success(): Loads the success message when the light changes successfully.

 ### Languages